xregistry/spec/core/primer.md

 file on the top level of the folder structure and list all metadata files this repository contains like a `package.json`.
-This would allow machine-readable access to project dependencies and configurations as well as consistent management of metadate across different tools and environments.
+This would allow machine-readable access to project dependencies and configurations as well as consistent management of metadata across different tools and environments.

 ## Design decisions or topics of interest